Riddhi9570/tech-pragati/README.md

 ## About Codestam

 Codestam is a dynamic software development firm committed to delivering innovative solutions.
-For inquiries or collaborations, contact us at [your email].
+For inquiries or collaborations, contact us at kushwaha@codestam.com.

 ---